 Food and drink higher in salt, caffeine, sugar, alcohol, and protein all contribute to dry mouth by making you more dehydrated.

 Fact: Asparagus and parsley are diuretics which means they take water from your body and make you more dehydrated!

 I think we all have those days when we just do not drink enough water.
 But if you chronically do not have enough fluids or have a diet higher in salt, caffeine, sugar, alcohol, and protein, you are at more risk of being dehydrated.

 Habits such as smoking and vaping cause dry mouth because of the heat produced as well as the intake of air through the mouth.

-If you don’t have anyone to let you know if you breathe through your mouth, there are some telltale signs.
-Do you wake up during the night and looking to quench your thirst?
+There are some telltale signs if you don’t have anyone to let you know if you breathe through your mouth.
+Do you wake up during the night looking to quench your thirst?
 Is your mouth pasty/dry when you wake up in the morning?
 These are both signs that you may be breathing through your mouth at night!

 Nerve damage – the signals don’t reach your brain to make more saliva

 Damage/trauma to the head and neck can disrupt the signals to your brain that you have a dry mouth and you need more saliva.
 This is an extremely rare cause of dry mouth but never the less, important to touch on.

 I really hope that all of this information has helped you!